 - Unconventional natural gas (UG) comes primarily from three sources: shale gas found in lowpermeability shale formations; tight gas found in low-permeability sandstone and carbonate reservoirs; and coalbed methane (CBM) found in coal seams.9

 - Although several countries have begun producing UG, many global resources have yet to be assessed.
 According to current estimates, China has the largest technically recoverable shale gas resource with 1,115 trillion cubic feet (Tcf), followed by Argentina (802 Tcf) and Algeria (707 Tcf).10 Global tight gas resources are estimated at 2,684 Tcf, with the largest in Asia/Pacific and Latin America.9 Resources of CBM are estimated at 1,660 Tcf, with more than 75% in Eastern Europe/Eurasia and Asia/Pacific.9

-- Recoverable U.S. resources that are recoverable with current technologies are estimated at 949 Tcf from shale and tight gas and 105 Tcf from CBM.11
+- Recoverable U.S. resources are estimated at 1611 Tcf from shale and tight gas and 105 Tcf from CBM.11

 Life Cycle Impacts

 - Equivalent amounts of GHGs are released by conventional and unconventional fuels at the point of use.
-Some studies suggest the life cycle emissions for unconventional oil sources are similar to or slightly lower than conventional oil.21 On average, however, life cycle emissions for unconventional oil are higher.
-Studies have found life cycle emissions for Canadian oil sands are 17% higher than average crude refined in the U.S., and oil shale emissions are 21% to 47% higher than conventional oil.28,29 Studies of life cycle emissions for UG have resulted in estimates from 6% lower to 43% higher than conventional natural gas sources.30,31
+Life cycle emissions for unconventional oil are higher than conventional oil on average, though some studies suggest they are similar.27 Studies have found life cycle emissions for oil sands are 17% higher than average refined U.S. crude, and oil shale emissions are 21% to 47% higher than conventional oil.28,29 Studies of life cycle emissions for UG have resulted in estimates from 6% lower to 43% higher than conventional natural gas sources.30,31

-- Producing one barrel of oil from oil shale uses 2.6 to 4 barrels of water; one barrel of oil from oil sands uses 2.3 to 5.8 barrels of water.27 In comparison, producing one barrel of crude oil from Saudi Arabia’s Ghawar field, the largest conventional oil field in the world, requires 1.4 barrels of water.37
+- Producing one barrel of oil from oil shale uses 1 to 12 barrels of water for in-situ production and 2 to 4 barrels of water for mining production; one barrel of oil from oil sands uses 0.4 to 3.1 barrels of water.35,36 Producing one barrel of oil in Saudi Arabia requires 1.4 barrels of water.37

-- A horizontal gas well can require 2 to 4 million gallons of water to drill and fracture.29 One study found shale gas production consumes up to four times more water than producing conventional natural gas.30
+- A horizontal gas well can require 2 to 4 million gallons of water to drill and fracture.38 One study found shale gas production consumes up to four times more water than producing conventional natural gas.32

-- CBM production requires groundwater extraction, called “produced water”; U.S. CBM basins produce 32 million to 15 billion gallons of water per year.31
+- CBM production requires groundwater extraction; U.S. CBM basins withdraw 32 million to 15 billion gallons of water from aquifers per year.39

-- Wastewater, produced water, and flowback water from oil and gas extraction can contain excess salts, high levels of trace elements (e.g., barium and iron), and naturally-occurring radioactive materials (NORM).32 Groundwater can be polluted through above- and below-ground activities, including construction, drilling, chemical spills, leaks, and discharge of wastewater.41
+- Wastewater, produced water, and flowback water from oil and gas extraction can contain excess salts, high levels of trace elements, and naturally-occurring radioactive materials.40 Groundwater can be polluted through above- and below-ground activities, including construction, drilling, chemical spills, leaks, and discharge of wastewater.41

 Land Impacts and Waste

-- One gas well requires one to two hectares of land, in addition to road networks.45 Drilling fluid, or “mud,” is used to cool the drill bit, regulate pressure, and remove rock fragments.9 One well may require hundreds of tons of mud and produce 110 to 550 tons of rock cuttings.9
+• One gas well requires one to two hectares of land, in addition to road networks.45 Drilling fluid, or “mud,” is used to cool the drill bit, regulate pressure, and remove rock fragments.9 One well may require hundreds of tons of mud and produce 110 to 550 tons of rock cuttings.9

 PRODUCTION COST RANGES, CONVENTIONAL AND UNCONVENTIONAL FOSSIL FUELS19

 Solutions and Sustainable Alternatives

-- Chemicals used in hydraulic fracturing fluid are often considered trade secrets.36 Requiring companies to disclose these chemicals will lead to better understanding of the risk to public health from their use.38 28 U.S. states required disclosure as of 2016.49
+- Chemicals used in hydraulic fracturing fluid are often considered proprietary.45 Requiring companies to disclose these chemicals will lead to better understanding of the risk to public health from their use.38 28 U.S. states required disclosure as of 2016.49

 - Careful siting and monitoring of injection wells can reduce the potential for seismic events.9

 - Water consumption in oil and gas extraction can be significantly reduced through efficiency improvements and the recycling of wastewater.

 - Support policies that increase energy efficiency and renewable energy use.
-Although natural gas has been considered preferable to other fossil fuels because it is less expensive and burns more cleanly, it ultimately remains a nonrenewable, fossil-based resource.
+Although natural gas has been considered preferable to other fossil fuels because it is less expensive and burns more cleanly, it ultimately remains a nonrenewable fuel and a source of GHG emissions.

 - Behrens, C., et al. (2011) U.S. Fossil Fuel Resources: Terminology, Reporting, and Summary.